reason-native-web/morph-graphql-server-pesy-template/README.md

 # morph-graphql-server-pesy-template

-> Note: This is a template and since it contains template variables, it cannot be used on it's own
+> Note: This is a template and since it contains template variables, it cannot be used on it's own.

 This template can be used to get up and running quickly with [`Morph`](https://github.com/reason-native-web/morph).